 Danny woke up on June 27th, 2012 with a strong pain in his lower right abdomen … strong enough that he was taken straight to the ER.
 At first, we thought it was appendicitis (not the case).
 Blood tests showed elevated white cell counts and low platelets; subsequent tests had his primary physician talking to pediatric oncologists in Columbia Presbyterian in NYC.
 Less than 12 hours after he said his side hurt, we were checking into the Columbia Children's hospital.

 The diagnosis is Acute Lymphoblastic Leukemia, and - because of his age and various other factors - the treatement has been an intense combination of chemotheraphy and direct-brain radiation.
-Over the past 13 months, Danny has been hospitalized 6 times, almost died three times, experienced blood clots in his heart and lungs, and undergone four major surgeries to save his leg after an infection.
+Over the past 13 months, Danny has been hospitalized 7 times, almost died 4 times, experienced blood clots in his heart and lungs, and undergone four major surgeries to (successfully) save his leg after an infection.
 The entire program extends for 26 months, after which he has approximately a 30% chance of relapse.

 To start with: We wish you the most joyous of holidays and a very happy new year!

 We've got just a little under 9 months to go until Danny wraps up chemo for good!
 Just like our last update, he’s still responding to treatment, and still getting weekly doses of methotrexate and vincristine.
 They've been holding the steroids since September, though, to give his knees a chance to recover from the chemo-induced Osteonecrosis.
 Unfortunately, they haven’t done much recovery, and he hasn’t walked normally since this summer.
 Pain is fairly constant, and made all the worse by the peripheral neuropathy.